What Is a School Leaver?

 You may be eligible for SLES if you:

-are an NDIS participant
+- are an NDIS participant

-are in your final years of school, or
+- are in your final years of school, or

-have recently left school
+- have recently left school, and

-want support to prepare for employment
+- want support to prepare for employment

 There’s no requirement that you’re “job ready” yet.
 In fact, SLES is often funded because a participant isn’t ready for work without additional support.